MohamedShawkyBayoumi/Neighborhood-Map-App/README.md

 * This project to check some Egypt Ancient Locations in Luxor like temples
 * There is a sidebar menu you can check it and use it for filter those locations
 * you can check some more information about the places by clicking on the Markers on the Map
+* you can check the live version here : https://mohamedshawkybayoumi.github.io/Neighborhood-Map-App/

 ## To Use it in your PC ( For Developers )